mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 # 40. What is tech debt?

-Tech debt is when we take quick or temporary shortcuts to deliver faster, knowing we’ll need to clean them up later.
+Tech debt is when we take quick or temporary shortcuts to deliver faster, knowing we'll need to clean them up later.

 Simple Frontend Example